Public Health Protocols

-Visitors are asked to use hand sanitizer on arrival and prior to entering the Gallery Shop, or at any points after touching any surface (i.e. the bathroom and gallery doors).
-For visitors with sensitivities to chemicals, nitrile gloves are available in lieu of sanitizer.
-As of July 13 the public must wear face masks indoors at the Gallery.
-Cloths masks are available for purchase in the Gallery Shop.
-MacLaren staff engaging with the public will wear cloth masks at all times.
+Visitors will be asked to use hand sanitizer upon arrival and at designated points and after touching any surface (i.e. bathroom and gallery doors).
+For visitors with sensitivities to chemicals, nitrile gloves will be offered in lieu of sanitizer.
+Masks must be worn to enter, and while on site at the MacLaren.

-Plexiglas shields are installed at the framing and visitor desk.
-Contactless payment methods are encouraged.
-Interpretive and programming material is available online to limit the sharing of printed materials.
+Plexiglas shields have been installed at the front desk and café.
+Contactless payment methods will be encouraged.
+Interpretive and programming material will be available online to limit the sharing of printed materials.

-Based on current best practices, capacity limits for each dedicated space and gallery have been lowered to encourage physical distancing.
-Decisions have been made based on both square footage and pressure points and bottlenecks in accessing or moving through the space.
-Consequently, the following capacity limits are in place:
+Based on current best practices, capacity limits for the building are calculated based on 50% of the maximum occupant load of the facility.
+Each dedicated space and gallery must be limited to the number that can maintain a physical distance of at least two meters from every other person and in any event may not exceed 50 per cent capacity of the room.
+Decisions have been made based on both square footage, pressure points and bottlenecks in accessing or moving through the space.

-Certain areas remain off-limits to visitors, including all office areas, the framing production area, the Gallery Café, the Rotary Education Centre, and the Massie Family Sculpture Courtyard.
+Certain areas remain off-limits to visitors, including all office areas and the framing workshop.

 Visitor seating is available in the exhibition spaces and limited to one wooden bench in each of the three second floor galleries.
 The Gallery Café and the Massie Family Sculpture Courtyard are closed to the public.